Geoalert/mapflow-docs-en/source/userguides/howto.rst

 .. important::

     Please, consider the requirements specified on the page with Models reference when uploading your own images for AI-mapping processing.
+Contact us if you have a large dataset of images or your file size exceeds our limits.

 Use Openaerialmap as an imagery publication tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `OpenAeriaMap <https://map.openaerialmap.org>`_ is an open collection of UAV imagery data, crowdsourced by users.
 The project is supported by a consortium of companies developing open source software and services for working with geospatial data.
-As soon as your aerial image published on Openaerialmap it’s displayed on the public map and can be streamed using TMS/WMTS protocols or downloaded as GeoTIFF file.
+As soon as your aerial image is published on Openaerialmap it’s displayed on the public map and can be streamed using TMS/WMTS protocols or downloaded as GeoTIFF file.
 Both ways are OK to work with Mapflow.

     .. image:: _static/oam_search.png